Errortoast/pico/README.md

 # Pico: A Simple C++ Terminal Editor

 Pico is a lightweight, terminal-based text editor built in C++ using the `ncurses` library.
 This project was created as a hands-on way to learn C++ fundamentals, file I/O, and terminal UI handling.
+It was named before I knew about the existance of the other, more popular, pico text editor

 ## Quick Install (Linux)